ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 conform to the model.

 In the processing model,
-a valid JSONPath query is executed against a JSON value, the *Argument*, and produces a list of zero or more nodes of the JSON value which are selected by the JSONPath.
+a valid JSONPath query is executed against a Value, the *Argument*, and produces a list of zero or more nodes of the Value which are selected by the JSONPath.
-(Note that the term JSON value also implies that this value complies to the definitions in {{-json}}, i.e., is indeed a JSON value.)
+(Note that the term Value also implies that this value complies to the definitions in {{-json}}, i.e., is indeed a Value.)

 The JSONPath query is a sequence of zero or more *selectors*, each of which is applied to the result of the previous selector and provides